Flag Prerequisites

 This example contains a primary-feature flag and sub-feature flags which list the primary feature as a prerequisite.

 The primary-feature flag targets all users where user property premium is true with 100% allocation.
-Therefore, sub-features only evaluate if the user has the required user property, and meet the sub-feature's criteria -- unless the user is individually included in the sub-feature's testers section.
+Sub-features only evaluate if the user has the required user property and meet the sub-feature's criteria.
+The only exception is if a user is individually included in the sub-feature.
+Typically, this only occurs during a testing phase.

 • The sub-feature-1 flag contains an extra targeting criteria for users where the user property beta is true.
-To be assigned sub-feature-1 a user have the premium and beta user properties equal to true.
+To receive sub-feature-1, a user must have the premium and beta user properties equal to true.

 • The sub-feature-2 flag allocates 100% of users.
-All users where the premium user property is true is assigned.
+All users are assigned to this feature where the premium user property is true.

 • The sub-feature-3 flag allocates 0% of users.
-No users are assigned to sub-feature-3, even if the premium user property is true.
+No users are allocated to sub-feature-3, even if the premium user property is true.

 Chained mutual exclusion groups